 What Else Can I Expect From a Bachelor's Program in Computer Forensics?

-The following section provides a sample curricula for a bachelor's in computer forensics, and what graduates can do with their degree.
+The following section provides a sample curriculum for a bachelor's in computer forensics, and what graduates can do with their degree.
 Curriculum requirements vary between schools, but commonly follow these general guidelines.

 |Smartphone Forensics||Smartphones are an increasingly common part of modern life, and are increasingly the target of cyber crimes.
 They are different from computers, both in structure and use, so the same tactics can't always protect them.
 With this concentration, you can help improve security for average users.||Law enforcement, software development|